Your case management team is responsible for managing your claim and helping to ensure you have appropriate support

 Managing your claim

 - Throughout this process, your case manager will stay in contact with you to ensure you are receiving the right support to assist you in your recovery.
+They will also work with your employer to ensure you receive weekly benefits without unnecessary delay.

 Throughout your recovery you have the right to: